mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-4-0-features.md

 ### EngineOS export
 Mixxx 2.4 adds support for exporting crates, playlists and the library to Engine DJ OS devices (Denon and Numark standalone controllers).
-This allows users to prepare their tracks on a laptop using Mixxx, export them on an USB stick and plug it to the standalone controller at your gig.
+This lets users prepare their tracks on a laptop using Mixxx and export them to a USB stick for use on a standalone controller at their gig.

 ### Saved Loops
 Mixxx 2.4 adds support for Saved Loops